CMDB Discovery

 • Changes to a device’s configuration cannot be made without the activity being discovered, researched, and documented.

 As the change enablement practice has evolved, it is looked at as a practice that enables changes to be made to a CI, whether hardware or software, ensuring those changes get properly approved and documented.
 Without the use of discovery tools, the change practice was used to update configuration information, so unauthorized changes contributed to the lack of trustworthy data.
-With discovery, unauthorized changes no longer provide the threat to the environment as they used to since discovery is able to identify them, and risk assessment can be performed, with appropriate action taken.
+With the discovery, unauthorized changes no longer pose the threat to the environment as they used to, since discovery is able to identify them, and risk assessment can be performed, with appropriate action taken.

 Proactive Operations